plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/disaster-recovery.md

 ## Data Management and Failover Strategies

 The plgd hub is a stateful event-driven system, meaning that data is stored in the EventStore, which serves as the authoritative source of truth and is implemented using MongoDB.
 In this section, we will describe how to back up and restore data in a scenario where two clusters are running in different locations (e.g., East US / West US).
-The first cluster is utilized for normal operations, while the secondary cluster serves as a backup for disaster recovery.
+The first cluster is utilized for normal operations, while the standby cluster serves as a backup for disaster recovery.

 ### Backup Databases